jpineda30/Burger-logger/README.md

 ## Proyect Description

-This is an aplication allows the user to input in a list difrent types of burgers and eat the afterwards, all in a nice web application in your browser.
+This is an aplication allows the user to input in a list difrent types of burgers and eat them afterwards, all in a nice web application in a web browser.

 !["Preview"](public\img\preview.jpg)